Biomedical Sciences Doctor of Philosophy Degree Program

 - Bms 670 Responsible Conduct of Scientific Research (1 credit)

-- Additional courses as approved by advisor or required by track, 11 credits minimum.
+- Additional courses as approved by advisor, 11 credits minimum.
 Total course credits to equal 30 credits minimum.

 - Doctoral research, minimum of 30 graduate credits.